 There are two types of immigration representatives: paid and unpaid.

-a.
-Regulated Canadian Immigration Consultants (RCICs) or Regulated International Student Immigration Advisors (RISIAs) who are members in good standing of the Immigration Consultants of Canada Regulatory Council (ICCRC)
+- Regulated Canadian Immigration Consultants (RCICs) or Regulated International Student Immigration Advisors (RISIAs) who are members in good standing of the College of Immigration and Citizenship Consultants

-c.
-Notaries who are members in good standing of the Chambre des notaires du Québec: Click here for more information (only in French)
+- Notaries who are members in good standing of the Chambre des notaires du Québec